 - Hold down the Home button on the iPad while plugging in the USB cable.
 Keep holding down the button until the Connect to iTunes screen appears.
 If you don’t see this screen, repeat the previous steps.

-- When you this screen, release the Home button.
+- When you the screen showing a Lightning cable, arrow and red iTunes icon, release the Home button.

 - iTunes will now open automatically and a pop-up will appear stating that iTunes has detected an iPad in recovery mode.
 Click OK to restore the iPad to the factory defaults – remember this will erase all the data on the device.
 You should be able to restore that data from an earlier backup.